 Feast of the Holy Innocents

 Today is the traditional Feast of the Holy Innocents, those children who according to the Gospel story were killed at the order of King Herod in order to protect his own power and domination.
 This slaughter continues in our own time.
-We see children victimized by war and terrorism.
-Children suffer and die from disease, malnutrition, and trafficking all over the earth.
-This nation continues to be traumatized by the slaughter of innocents through senseless violence.
-These are blessed innocents who were born with a beauty and potential that will never be realized because the economic and political powers of the world do not consider their needs a priority.
-We may read the gospel story with appropriate horror, but where is our horror and dismay at what is happening daily?
+Powerful men earn billions manufacturing guns and protect their own economic interests while children suffer and die from disease, malnutrition, trafficking and wars all over the earth.
+Others in our country use the second amendment to protect “rights” without responsibilities.
+Meanwhile the nation continues to be traumatized by the slaughter of innocents through senseless violence.
+These are blessed innocents who were born with a beauty and potential that will never be realized because national priorities do not consider their needs a priority.
+We may read the gospel story with appropriate horror, but where is our horror and dismay at what is happening here daily?
 How complicit are we through our lack of civic awareness or indifference?

-O God whose compassion embraces children and suffering families, give them the strength and consolation they need and help us to find ways to free our country from the causes of ingrained violence.
+God, your compassion embraces murdered children and suffering families.
+Give them the strength and consolation they need and help us to find ways to free our country of the causes of ingrained violence.

 When Herod realized he had been deceived by the Magi, he became furious.
 He ordered the massacre of all the boys in Bethlehem two years old and under.
 Then was fulfilled what had been said through Jeremiah, the prophet:

 A voice was heard in Ramah,

 Rachel weeping for her children,

 and she would not be consoled,